egoist/dum/README.md

 # Run `npm i` or `yarn` or `pnpm i` depending on the project
 dum install # or `dum i`
+# Like above but add packages
+dum add react vue -D

 # More
 dum --help